Syaw0/blog/_posts/2022-08-06-build-types-in-typescript.md

 If we look at the steps we took in above example, we can find that the typing for `Prop` is merely extracting some information from existing code, we are not adding types for some unknow data sources, the manual process could easily be replaced by build scripts.

+The same idea could be found in [Relay Compiler](https://relay.dev/docs/guides/compiler/), which removes us from manually hoisting the data fetching.

 ```ts
 // buildTypes.ts